nelsons-mph/pr-best-practices/README.md

     <br> Including the date in the branch name will help us to identify since when the feature is branched out.
     <br> `Feature-reverseMerge-dev-{mmddyy:optional}`
     <br> `Feature-patch-dev-{mmddyy:optional}`
  3. Work on the `feature` branch for the changes.
 Raise a PR from `feature to dev`.
 If one or more developers are working on different features, it is always advised to sync the changes with each other.
+This syncing is done by reverse merging the changes from dev into the developers' own feature branches
  4. Once PR is raised, get it reviewed and merged to dev.
  5. Raise PR from `dev to qa` post successful dev deployment.
  ![image](https://user-images.githubusercontent.com/62734192/201771742-64612840-5ca2-4eeb-bf63-2f1cfebfbbd4.png)